Hives Over 150,000 hives rash suffers helped since 2010

 Chronic hives, unlike sun hives and cold hives, are caused by chemicals called histamines in the blood stream.
 When your body thinks an allergen is present in or on the body’s surface, the immune system tells the body to release histamines into the blood stream to fight them off.
 The body then lets you know that something is not right by swelling and causing the welts or bumps to form.
 Without you seeing these external signs of trouble, you would never know that histamines have been released into your system.
 This lets you know something is not right and gives you the chance to fix the problem before it becomes worse.

-Chronic hives can be caused by shellfish, nuts, milk, berries, fish, medications such as NSAIDs and ACE inhibitors as well as detergents, hay fever and other common allergens.
+Chronic hives can also be caused by shellfish, nuts, milk, berries, fish, medications such as NSAIDs and ACE inhibitors as well as detergents, hay fever and other common allergens.
 Chronic hives can also be caused by too much stress in your life.
 This is commonly referred to as stress hives.

 What Are The Symptoms Of Chronic Hives?